MoatazMahmoud404/7rb-Alfayoum/README.md

+We are a team of students from the College of Computer Science & AI at Ahram Canadian University.
+Our collaborative efforts are dedicated to developing Chicken Invaders, a project created as part of our coursework.
+We enjoy combining creativity with technical skills to build engaging and interactive gaming experiences.

 # Chicken Invaders 🐔🚀

 A modern space shooter game where players defend against waves of invading chickens.
 Built with Python and Pygame.